kalistamp/OSINT/DOMAIN_IP.md

 * Paste the link to the site and the bot finds the sitemap and any emails posted: [Complete Email Scraper](https://freemailscraper.herokuapp.com/search-complete-website?link=https%3A%2F%2Ftherecap.org%2Fdatabases%2F)

+* https://themarkup.org/blacklight ADD DESCRIPTION TO THIS - REST IN RECAP

 * Extract Links from URL: [Extract_Links](https://hackertarget.com/extract-links/)

 * HOTSPIDER - Gathers information on domain names.
 It grabs the Whois info, crawls subdomains and more, after which it generates an HTML report with all the relevant information: https://github.com/h3x0crypt/HostSpider